Featured image of post .NET Framework vs .NET: for the SysAdmin

 Supportability

-This rapid release cadence poses challenges not only for the developer but also for the sysadmin, too.
+This rapid release cadence poses challenges not only for the developer but also for the SysAdmin, too.

 However, what if Dell don’t update their code to use a new version of .NET (Core) and miss the end of life date?
 This shifts the burden on to you and your security team to assess whether the risk of running end of life software is acceptable.
 In this scenario, Dell Command Update is likely still in support (by Dell) but the underlying runtime dependency (by Microsoft) will not be.

 Let’s assume Dell do update their code before the deadline to, say, 10.x (the next LTS version of .NET with an EOL date of 14 Nov 2028).
 Great!
-Now the sysadmin just needs to make sure devices have version 10.x installed (of the correct architecture, too, of course) - job done, right?
+Now the SysAdmin just needs to make sure devices have version 10.x installed (of the correct architecture, too, of course) - job done, right?
 Sadly not.

 Installing a new major version of most runtimes does not remove the older version.
 This is because runtimes as dependencies aren’t traditional software; they are in some way tightly coupled with at least one application installed on the system.
-In the scenario where two applications depend on the same .NET Desktop Runtime 8.x 64-bit - for example, Dell Command Update and Veeam Agent for Windows - then we need to understand if the Veeam Agent still needs 8.x installed.
+In the scenario where two applications depend on the same .NET Desktop Runtime 8.x 64-bit - for example, Dell Command Update and Veeam Agent for Windows - we need to understand if the Veeam Agent still needs 8.x installed.

 As a result, software dependency installers shy away from automatically removing the older version for you.
-This shifts this as yet another burden on to you to manage; you are ultimately responsible for understanding what dependencies (and versions) are needed by what software across all the systems you manage.
+This shifts yet another burden on to you to manage; you are ultimately responsible for understanding what dependencies (and versions) are needed by what software across all the systems you manage.
 It is not always as simple as removing an old runtime version and replacing it with the latest version, because this may have stability consequences on the end-user application software still needing on the version you removed.

 This is because the same reasons as before: they don’t know what other software is installed on the system that still needs 8.x, so how could they possibly make that decision for you?
 So while they made your life easier, by making the installation of their software easier, they also burdened you with this patching, maintenance and clean-up responsibility when that runtime dependency eventually goes EOL.